 Course will be a series of lectures, discussions and group projects concerning the practice of civil engineering and sustainable design.
 Topics include: scope of civil engineering practice, professional practice issues, sustainable engineering design, ethics, communication skills, project management and team working, literature searches and information gathering, and career planning.
 Exposure to Grand Challenges.
+Prerequisite: CE major or department permission.
 S/U grading.
 S.

 CE 202.
 Civil Engineering and Sustainable Design II.
 1 Credit.

 Course builds on the basic functions of the Civil 3D land systems design program from ENGR 101 and includes a team project with exposure to sustainable design functions, including activities such as: utilization of waste products and demolition materials, bench-scale pilot studies, preliminary design, product development, and preliminary product testing.
 Combined lecture and laboratory format is used to teach research, design, and development fundamentals.
 Students have access to Civil 3D software through the CEM computer system.
 Prerequisites: CE major and ENGR 101 and either CE 101 or permission of department.
 S.

 CE 301.
 Civil Engineering Laboratory I. 2 Credits.